Anum29/Accidents_Prediction_AI_Challenge/README.md

 # Accidents_Prediction_AI_Challenge
 # SARIMAX Accident Forecasting Application
 This repository features a forecasting application developed using SARIMAX (Seasonal Autoregressive Integrated Moving Average with Exogenous Regressors) to predict alcohol-related accidents in Munich over time.
-The data is sourced from the "Monatszahlen Verkehrsunfälle" dataset available on the München Open Data Portal.
+The data is sourced from [Munich Open Data Portal](https://www.muenchen.de/open-data).

 The main components are:
 1. **Data Collection**: The script fetches historical accident data from an API.